 There exists a large body of literature concerned with reasoning about privacy.
-To begin with, a number of languages have been proposed to express privacy policies [13, 2, 29, 20, 28, 31, 10].
+To begin with, a number of languages have been proposed to express privacy policies [14, 3, 36, 23, 35, 38, 11].
 Some of these languages are associated with formal semantics and can be used to verify the consistency of policies or to check whether a system complies with a certain policy.
-These verifications may be performed a priori via static techniques such as model checking [28, 24], on-the-fly using monitoring, e.g. [4, 34], or a posteriori, e.g. through audit procedures [14, 3, 16].
+These verifications may be performed a priori via static techniques such as model checking [35, 30], on-the-fly using monitoring, e.g. [5, 42], or a posteriori, e.g. through audit procedures [16, 4, 19].

-Among these studies we mention work focussing on the notion of Contextual Integrity [3], which constitutes a philosophical account of privacy in terms of the transfer of personal information.
+Among these studies we mention work focusing on the notion of Contextual Integrity [4], which constitutes a philosophical account of privacy in terms of the transfer of personal information.
 Aspects of this framework have been formalized in a logical framework and were used for specifying privacy regulations like HIPAA while notions of compliance of policies by systems were considered.
-Close to our work is also the work of Ni et al. [32] where a family of models named P-RBAC (Privacy-aware Role Based Access Control) is presented that extends the traditional role-based access control to support specification of complex privacy policies.
+Close to our work is also the work of Ni et al. [39] where a family of models named P-RBAC (Privacy-aware Role Based Access Control) is presented that extends the traditional role-based access control to support specification of complex privacy policies.
 This model is based on the concepts of roles, permissions and data types, similar to ours, but it may additionally specify conditions, purposes and obligations.
 The methodology is mostly geared towards expressing policies and checking for conflicts within policies as opposed to assessing the satisfaction of policies by systems, which is the goal of our work.
-Finally, we point out that the notion of policy hierarchies is closely related to the concept of hierarchical P-RBAC of [32].
+Finally, we point out that the notion of policy hierarchies is closely related to the concept of hierarchical P-RBAC of [39].
 Hierarchical P-RBAC introduces, amongst others, the notion of role hierarchies often present in extensions to RBAC.
-Role hierarchies are a natural means for structuring roles to reflect an organizations lines of authority and responsibility.
+Role hierarchies are a natural means for structuring roles to reflect an organization's lines of authority and responsibility.
 Nonetheless, all these works focus on privacy-aware access control.
 Our work extends these approaches by considering privacy as a general notion and addressing a wider set of privacy violations such as identification and aggregation.

-Also related to our work is the research line on typed-based security in process calculi.
+Also related to our work is the research line on type-based security in process calculi.
 Among these works, numerous studies have focused on access control which is closely related to privacy.
-For instance the work on the D $\pi$ calculus has introduced sophisticated type systems for controlling the access to resources advertised at different locations [21, 22].
-Furthermore, discretionary access control has been considered in [7] which similarly to our work employs the $\pi$ -calculus with groups, while role-based access control (RBAC) has been considered in [6, 17, 12].
-In addition, authorization policies and their analysis via type checking has been considered in a number of papers including [19, 1, 5].
+For instance the work on the $D\pi$ calculus has introduced sophisticated type systems for controlling the access to resources advertised at different locations [25, 26, 24].
+Furthermore, discretionary access control has been considered in [8] which similarly to our work employs the π -calculus with groups, while role-based access control (RBAC) has been considered in [7, 20, 13].
+In addition, authorization policies and their analysis via type checking has been considered in a number of papers including [22, 2, 6].
 Our work is similar in spirit to these works: all approaches consider some type of policy/schema and a type system that ensures that systems comply to their policy.
-Futhermore, we mention that a type system for checking differential privacy for security protocols was developed in [18] for enforcing quantitative privacy properties.
+Futhermore, we mention that a type system for checking differential privacy for security protocols was developed in [21] for enforcing quantitative privacy properties.